JosephLee19/ExercisesInC/reading_questions/thinkos.md

 ### Multitasking

 1) What is the kernel's most basic task?
+Interupts and context switches - interupt signals a process to stop, context switch is when switches from one process to another.

 2) When an interrupt occurs, what part of the hardware state is saved by hardware?
+Hardware state includes program counter (keeps track of where in the program) and registers (translating from virtual address to physical address).
+Registers get saved to stack (memory).
+Program counter is what is saved by hardware so that it isn't overwritten by the program that actually conducts the interrupt..

 3) What is the difference between an interrupt and a context switch?